• ROENFR

 (3) The Plenary of the Economic and Social Council will decide on the approval in the presented form or any modifications to it.

-(4) In the absence of consensus among the parties represented in the Economic and Social Council, the technical secretariat will transmit, as appropriate, the opinions or recommendations formulated by each party, in accordance with the provisions of Article 2 paragraph (4) of Law no. 248/2013, republished, with subsequent amendments and completions.
+(4) In the absence of consensus among the parties represented in the Economic and Social Council, the technical secretariat will transmit, as appropriate, the points of view or recommendations formulated by each party, in accordance with the provisions of Article 2 paragraph (4) of Law no. 248/2013, republished, with subsequent amendments and completions.

-(5) In the event that the Plenary of the Economic and Social Council approves the final form of the opinion/recommendation, it will be made public through the online communication means (website, social media pages) of CES, and will also be communicated to the institution that requested the undertaking of the respective action.
+(5) In the event that the Plenary of the Economic and Social Council approves the final form of the point of view/recommendation, it will be made public through online communication means (website, social media pages) of the CES, and will also be communicated to the institution that requested the undertaking of the respective action.

 Art.
-22 - (1) The format of the resulting documents is provided in the annex to the ROF and includes the cover page, procedural page, summary of conclusions, and the main body of the document, structured according to the theme.
+22 - (1) The format of the resulting documents is provided in the annex to the ROF and includes the cover, procedural page, summary of conclusions, and the main body of the document, structured according to the theme.

 (2) The documents will be drafted in appropriate graphic conditions, by setting the page according to the A4 size and will have the following elements: